balena-io/docs/pages/reference/OS/network.md

 ## Disable IPv6

-In cases where a local network issue is preventing IPv6 traffic from being routed, you can fully disable IPv6 in {{ $names.os.lower }} 2.0 with the following commands.
+In cases where a local network issue is preventing IPv6 traffic from being routed, you can fully disable IPv6 in balenaOS 2.0 with the following commands.

 **Warning:** Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.